leohermet1/Robot_Portrait/README.md

 It will automatically save your model and use it next time you run the main.py

 ## Authors
-Beugin Maëva, Dufeu Marion, Cho Chaeeun, Hermet Léo, Li Danlin, Jimenez Juan
+Beugin Maëva, Dufeu Marion, Cho Chaeeun, Li Danlin, Jimenez Juan, Hermet Léo